Muhammmadfakharulhasnain/Resume-Classification-with-Machine-Learning/README.md

 3. Make your changes and commit (`git commit -m 'Add some feature'`).
 4. Push to the branch (`git push origin feature-branch`).
 5. Open a Pull Request.

-## License

-This project is licensed under the MIT License.
-See the `LICENSE` file for details.

----

-This README file includes setup instructions, usage examples, and a project overview that should help users and contributors understand and navigate the project.
-Let me know if you'd like any adjustments!